jschwarz89/shared-session-vim/README.md

 Please spend a minute to read the following - it will make your life easier:

-0. "Shared Sessions" are basically 1 or more Vim/Neovim which have run the "SSVIMActivate" function with some shared port.
-For example, having 2 Vim instances run SSVIMActivate(1337) will connect them together to one session.
+0. "Shared Sessions" are basically 1 or more NeoVim which have run the "SSVIMActivate" function with some shared port.
+For example, having 2 NeoVim instances run SSVIMActivate(1337) will connect them together to one session.
    Adding a new SSVIMActivate(1338) will create *another* shared session which is not shared with the one using port 1337.